thinkcompany/think_dev-standards/development-standards/css.md

 * `:not(x)`, `:target`, `:lang(language)`

-Pseudo-elements should use a double-colon and pseudo-classes should use a single-colon in CSS.
+Use a double-colon for pseudo-elements and use a single-colon for pseudo-classes in CSS.
 This capability was added in CSS3 in order to differentiate between the two types of pseudo selectors.
-Double-colons are not supported in IE8 or earlier, so if you need support an older browser, you should use single-colons for both pseudo-elements and pseudo-classes.
+Double-colons are not supported in IE8 or earlier, so if you need support an older browser, use single-colons for both pseudo-elements and pseudo-classes.

 Poor example:
 ```css